Search for course materials by course code, instructor, or title...

 With a few exceptions, yes, you can take reserve materials out of the library.
 You must return them to the library from which they were checked out and before the loan period has expired.

 You may request the item(s) to be booked for a later time.
 Bookings can be placed, in-person only, on 15-minute increments (for example: 8:00, 8:15, 8:30, and 8:45).
 You will have 15 minutes to pick up your booked item(s) before it will be canceled and made available for another patron.
 For more information, visit the Reserve Bookings section.

 Yes, reserve items accrue overdue fees on an hourly basis.
-The fees are $5 for the first hour, or partial hour, and $2 for every hour, or partial hour, thereafter.
+The fees are $2 for every hour, or partial hour, thereafter.

 Reserve items have a 15-minute grace period, during which no overdue fees accrue.
 For more information, visit the Reserve Overdue Fees section.

 If you are frequently billed for reserve items, your library reserves privileges may be suspended.